WarrenJMT/WarrenJMT/README.md

 - 👋 Hi, I’m Warren
 - 👀 I’m interested in learning and software development!
-- 🌱 I’m currently getting familiar with Javascript, Python, Django, HTML & CSS
+- 🌱 I’m currently getting familiar with Javascript, Python, Django, HTML & CSS.
 - 💞️ I’m looking to collaborate on anything for juniors.
 - 📫 How to reach me: warrentarry123@gmail.com